brianaung/yasl.nvim/README.md

 - Your own custom component.
 See [recipe](#recipe-for-creating-your-own-component).
 - Any valid string used by vim's statusline items.
 See `:h statusline`.

+> `gitdiff` component has some issues on versions less than v0.10.0 so it's currently disabled by default.
+See: https://github.com/neovim/neovim/issues/21856

 ### Default options
 ```lua
 require("yasl").setup({